 Description

-Long Mynd mountain bike trails are set in the Shropshire hills, 10 miles south of Shrewsbury in England.
-There are 22 square kilometers of heathland terrain made up of a series of hills with steep gullies.
+Long Mynd mountain bike trails are set in the Shropshire hills, near Church Stretton in Shropshire, England.
+There are 22 square kilometres of heathland terrain made up of a series of hills with steep gullies.
 The area is owned and cared for by the National Trust and has over 500 metres of height in altitude.
 It lies between the Stiperstones range on the west and the Stretton Hills to the east.
-Check out the downloadable GPX tracks and map in the 'GPS' and 'Region tabs'

 Like this?